This handy guide will show you exactly how to last longer in bed.

 You need to give your partner plenty of warm-up time before penile-vaginal intercourse begins.

-Your partner will also feel more loved, cared for and special if you take your time with her.
+Your partner will also feel more loved, cared for, and special if you take your time with her.

-It delays your orgasm (little to no stimulation to the penis during foreplay for her) while getting their partner closer to climax at the same time.
+It delays your orgasm (little to no stimulation to the penis during foreplay for her) while getting your partner closer to climax at the same time.

 Although there are endless possibilities, here are a few to consider.

-You need to successfully help her to leave that world of responsibilities to get her in the mood for sex.
+You need to successfully help her leave that world of responsibilities to get her in the mood for sex.